 This is where students will transform their home studies into topics of conversation and questions to be sure their reading/writing and testing as a group are at the same level of comprehension as they move through the program.

 In this area we are teaching the students how to "Meet and Greet" their patients while adhering to the HIPAA "Health Insurance Portability/Privacy Act".
-As a student you will be learning to function as a "Team Member" with the Reception Staff to insure that your patient is scheduled and dismissed with the very best "Customer Service" having been provided throughout their visit with you today.
+As a student you will be learning to function as a "Team Member" with the Reception Staff to insure that your patient is properly cared for with greeting and scheduled and dismissed with the very best "Customer Service" having been provided throughout their visit with you today.

-The policies and procedures for the transfer and sterilization of dirty instruments through the sterilization unit to being cleaned and restocked onto trays or proper storage areas.
+The policies and procedures for the transfer and sterilization of dirty instruments through the sterilization unit to becomiing cleaned and restocked onto trays or proper storage areas.

 During the lecture and the hands on lab training of X-Rays the students are learning the proper "Bitewing", "PA" and "Panoramic" procedures.

 We highly recommend "Snacks and Water" to keep the body and blood glucose energized.
 These items are allowed in the classroom area at any time to optimize the flexibility of the brain to "listen and adapt" to a "new vocabulary of reading, writing and applying".

 Congratulations to our current class students …….they are on their way to a new career path!!!

 The students are excited for what lays ahead in their training as well as their future careers.